fix msst command¶

 The progress of the MSST can be monitored by printing the global scalar and global vector quantities computed by the fix.

-The scalar is the cumulative energy change due to the fix.
-This is also the energy added to the potential energy by the fix_modify energy command.
-With this command, the thermo keyword etotal prints the conserved quantity of the MSST dynamic equations.
-This can be used to test if the MD timestep is sufficiently small for accurate integration of the dynamic equations.
-See also thermo_style command.
+As mentioned above, the scalar is the cumulative energy change due to the fix.
+By monitoring the thermodynamic econserve output, this can be used to test if the MD timestep is sufficiently small for accurate integration of the dynamic equations.

-The global vector contains four values in this order:
+The global vector contains four values in the following order.
+The vector values output by this fix are “intensive”.

 [dhugoniot, drayleigh, lagrangian_speed, lagrangian_position]